 Are larger screens better on ice fishing flashers?

-Having a larger display screen makes it easier to see and identify what you are seeing.
+Having a larger display screen makes it easier to see and identify what you are seeing with just a glance.
 The drawback is that the larger screens drain the batteries faster, so the larger display screens may not be operational for the same length of time that the smaller display screen would be.

 Can I use the same fish finder for ice fishing that I do for summer fishing?

 You can, but it is not ideal.
 The models listed above are all built with ice fishing in mind.
 With ice fishing, you need more durability, because the flasher will often be bumping around in a pickup bed or on a sled.
 You also need more portability, because unlike with a boat, you typically don’t mount is once and forget about it.
 You will bundle it up with your ice fishing shelter and other gear.
 Finally, you need a stronger standalone battery life than a summer rig, because cold weather eats up your battery quickly and you don’t have a boat engine to feed the power from.